-Physical IntegrationPhysical integration is one of the most important parts of Piksi deployment.
-It is necessary to isolate Piksi from shock and vibration and to mount the OEM board far from sources of RF radiation.
-It is also necessary to mount the GPS antenna with a ground plane and far from any other RF transmitters or noisy electronics.
+Physical IntegrationPhysical integration is one of the most important parts of Piksi Multi deployment.
+It is necessary to isolate Piksi Multi from shock and vibration and to mount the receiver board far from sources of RF radiation.
+It is also necessary to mount the GNSS antenna far from any other RF transmitters or noisy electronics.

-Electrical IntegrationElectrically, Piksi will require a clean power source.
+Electrical IntegrationElectrically, Piksi Multi will require a clean power source.
 Be careful not to provide power at voltages that exceed the specification.
-Additionally, the unit will require a means of communicating with a host processor via one of available interfaces: UART, USB, CAN (Piksi Multi only), Ethernet (Piksi Multi only).
+Additionally, the unit will require a means of communicating with a host processor via one of available interfaces: UART, USB, CAN, Ethernet.

-Software IntegrationFor most uses of Piksi, one should only use the libSBP serial library and documentation to decode serial data received from the Piksi.
-It is not necessary to build or compile Piksi Firmware or libswiftnav in order to integrate with the device.
-The Piksi tools source code repository can provide examples for using Python to communicate with the device, but it is not necessary to install this repository in order to interface with the device.
+Software IntegrationFor most uses of Piksi Multi, one should only use the libSBP serial library and documentation to decode serial data received from the receiver.
+The Swift Navigation tools source code repository can provide examples for using Python to communicate with the device, but it is not necessary to install this repository to interface with the device.